Olmec colossal heads: San Lorenzo

 San Lorenzo Colossal Head 6 (also known as San Lorenzo Monument 17) is one of the smaller examples of colossal heads, standing 1.67 m.
 It measures 1.41 m wide by 1.26 m deep and is estimated to weigh between 8 and 10 tons.
 The head was discovered by a local farmworker and was excavated in 1965 by Luis Aveleyra and Román Piña Chan.
 The head had collapsed into a ravine under its own weight and was found face down on its left hand side.
 In 1970 it was transported to the Metropolitan Museum of Art in New York for the museum's centenary exhibition.
 After its return to Mexico, it was placed in the Museo Nacional de Antropología in Mexico City.
 It is sculpted with a net-like head covering joined together with sculpted beads.
 A covering descends from under the headdress to cover the back half of the neck.
 The headband is divided into four strips and begins above the right ear, extending around the entire head.
 A short strap descends from either side of the head to the ear.
 The ear ornaments are complex and are larger at the front of the ear than at the back.
 The face is that of an ageing male with the forehead creased in a frown, wrinkles under the eyes, sagging cheeks and deep creases on either side of the nose.
 The face is somewhat asymmetric, possibly due to errors in the execution of the monument.

 San Lorenzo Colossal Head 7 (also known as San Lorenzo Monument 53) measures 2.7 m high by 1.85 m wide by 1.35 m deep and weighs 18 tons.
 San Lorenzo Colossal Head 7 was reworked from a monumental throne; it was discovered by a joint archaeological project by the Instituto Nacional de Antropología e Historia and Yale University, as a result of a magnetometer survey.
 It was buried at a depth of less than 1 m and was lying facing upwards, leaning slightly northwards on its right hand side.
 The head is poorly preserved and has suffered both from erosion and deliberate damage.
 The headdress is decorated with a pair of human hands; a feathered ornament is carved at the back of the headband and two discs adorn the front.
 A short strap descends from the headband and hangs in front of the right ear.
 The head sports large earflares that completely cover the earlobes, although severe erosion makes their exact form difficult to distinguish.
 The face has wrinkles between the nose and cheeks, sagging cheeks and deep-set eyes; the lips are badly damaged and the mouth is open, displaying the teeth.
-In 1986 the head was transported to the Museo de Antropología de Xalapa.
+In 1986 the head was transported to the Xalapa Museum of Anthropology.